PierrunoYT/seedream-v4-fal-mcp-server/README.md

-✅ **Graceful Shutdown**: Proper handling of SIGINT and SIGTERM signals ✅ **User-Friendly Messages**: Clear error messages with setup instructions ✅ **No More Crashes**: Eliminated `process.exit()` calls that caused connection drops
+✅ **Graceful Shutdown**: Proper handling of SIGINT and SIGTERM signals ✅ **User-Friendly Messages**: Clear error messages with setup instructions ✅ **No More Crashes**: Eliminated `process.exit()` calls that caused connection drops ✅ **Enhanced Validation**: Comprehensive input validation for all parameters

 ### Debug Logging